An Exact Perturbative Existence and Uniqueness Theorem: Introduction

-Consider the following first-order singularly perturbed differential equation: \eqntag{ \hbar \del_x f = \FF (x, \hbar, f) \fullstop{,} } where $\FF$ is an $\NN$-dimensional holomorphic vector function of a single complex variable $x$, a small complex perturbation parameter $\hbar$, and the unknown holomorphic $\NN$-dimensional vector function $f = f(x,\hbar)$.
-Suppose $\FF$ is a polynomial in $\hbar$, or more generally admits an asymptotic expansion as $\hbar \to 0$ in some sector.
+where $\F$ is an $\N$-dimensional holomorphic vector function of a single complex variable $x$, a small complex perturbation parameter $\hbar$, and the unknown holomorphic $\N$-dimensional vector function $f = f(x,\hbar)$.
+Suppose $\F$ is a polynomial in $\hbar$, or more generally admits an asymptotic expansion $\hat{\F}$ as $\hbar \to 0$ in some sector.

-The main problem we solve here is to construct \textit{canonical exact solutions} of \eqref{211211103217}; i.e., actual holomorphic solutions $f = f (x,\hbar)$ that are \textit{uniquely} specified by formal $\hbar$-power series solutions $\hat{f} = \hat{f} (x,\hbar)$ such that $\hat{f}$ is the asymptotic expansion of $f$ as $\hbar \to 0$.
-This is a fundamental problem in what may be referred to as \textit{exact perturbation theory}; i.e., singular perturbation theory supplemented with techniques from resurgent asymptotic analysis.

-Thus, we prove an Asymptotic Existence and Uniqueness Theorem for singular perturbation problems of the form \eqref{211211103217}.
-We emphasise that our main result is not only about existence but also about uniqueness in a precise sense.
-In particular, this canonical exact solution $f$ is the Borel resummation of the formal $\hbar$-power series solution $\hat{f}$.
-This is a remarkable property that permits one to readily deduce a lot of refined information about the typically highly transcendental solution $f$ from the explicitly defined formal solution $\hat{f}$.
+By expanding this equation in power series in $\hbar$, we can construct \textit{formal perturbative solutions} $\hat{f} = \hat{f} (x,\hbar)$.
+However, it is a well-known phenomenon in singular perturbation theory that such solutions generically have zero radius of convergence and therefore are not analytic objects.
+Our main result (\autoref{220801172208}) is an existence and uniqueness theorem that allows a formal perturbative solution $\hat{f}$ to be promoted in a canonical way to an \textit{exact perturbative solution}; i.e., a holomorphic solution $f$ whose expansion as $\hbar \to 0$ is $\hat{f}$.
+In fact, we prove that $f$ is the uniform Borel resummation of $\hat{f}$.
+This is a remarkable property that permits one to deduce a lot of refined information about the highly transcendental solution $f$ from the much more explicitly defined formal solution $\hat{f}$.

-\paragraph{Motivation.} Existence and uniqueness theory for first-order ODEs is obviously a very well developed subject which can also be analysed in the presence of a parameter like $\hbar$ (e.g., \cite[Theorem 24.1]{MR0460820}).
-However, it gives no information about the behaviour of solutions near $\hbar = 0$.
-Attempting to solve an equation like \eqref{211211103217} by expanding it in powers of $\hbar$ generically leads to divergent power series solutions.
-This is a typical phenomenon in singular perturbation theory.

-The Asymptotic Existence Theorem (e.g., \cite[Theorem 26.1]{MR0460820}) plays a starring role in the classical theory of analytic differential equations.
-It guarantees that if a differential equation like \eqref{211211103217} has a formal $\hbar$-power series solution $\hat{f}$, then under certain assumptions on $\FF$ the power series $\hat{f}$ is the asymptotic expansion as $\hbar \to 0$ of an actual solution $f$.
-However, this celebrated theory comes with a number of significant disadvantages.